JaneliaSciComp/BatchedBLAS.jl/README.md

 Further, they only support floating point, and alpha and beta can only be scalars.
-BatchedBLAS.jl extends support for batched arrays by (currently) providing batched versions of `dot`, `gemv`, `symv`, `spmv`, `ger`, `syr`, and `spr` that work with arrays of AbstractFloats and Integers and scaling coefficients which are scalars or Vectors.
+BatchedBLAS.jl extends support for batched arrays by (currently) providing batched versions of `dot`, `gemv`, `symv`, `spmv`, `ger`, `syr`, and `spr` that work with arrays of AbstractFloats and Integers, and scaling coefficients which can be scalars or Vectors.

-In addition the type flexibility, there is a performance benefit for symmetric and packed symmetric matrices, where execution times for `syr` and `spr` are faster than the equivalent batched `gemm`.
+In addition to the type flexibility, there is a performance benefit for symmetric and packed symmetric matrices, where execution times for `syr` and `spr` are faster than the equivalent batched `gemm`.
 Benchmarks on an A100 follow.
 The dashed lines are for the transposed version of `gemv` and